-Altering antigenicity is a common bacterial virulence strategy, and this often is a heterogenous trait.
+An aspect of bacterial populations that is only beginning to be fully appreciated is the heterogeneity of single cells in clonal populations.
+This heterogeneity raises a multitude of questions of broad significance.
+How does this heterogeneity arise, which processes are affected by this, and what is the overall effect on the success of the population?
+Our aim is to shed light on the contribution of population heterogeneity to the strategies bacteria use to survive, prosper, and evolve.Altering antigenicity is a common bacterial virulence strategy, and this often is a heterogenous trait.
 We are examining this in Enterobacteriaceae.
 We have identified Salmonella genes that alter this pathogen’s antigenicity, specifically on carbohydrate surface molecules (the LPS), and have shown that expression phase varies, resulting in population heterogeneity.
-Our work has elucidated mechanisms of bacterial epigenetic regulation by DNA methylation, which may be applied to synthetic biology and is giving insight into phenotypes of natural pathogen populations.
-We are studying the proteins that mediate these cell surface changes, and are addressing how these modifications and the heterogeneity impact the interactions of the pathogen with the environment (host or otherwise).
+Our work has elucidated mechanisms of bacterial epigenetic regulation by DNA methylation, which is giving insight into phenotypes of natural pathogen populations.
+We are studying the enzymes that mediate these cell surface changes, and are addressing how these modifications and the heterogeneity impact the interactions of the pathogen with the environment (host or otherwise).

 I give lectures for Hull York Medical Students and for students in the Biosciences Programmes.
 I adhere to research led teaching, focusing on introducing concepts both classical and new, disseminating factual knowledge, and providing insight and background to research papers/experiments.
 The lectures provide overall support for learning.
 I teach microbiology with topics ranging from basic science to pathogenesis, mainly relating to bacteria.
 Lectures are tailored to the group I am speaking to and context I am teaching in.